 This problem was first published in the English magazine 'Strand' in December 1914.
 A King's college student, P.C.
 Mahalanobis, saw this puzzle in the magazine, solved it by trial and error, and decided to test the legendary mathematician Srinivasa Ramanujan.
-Ramanujan was stirring vegetables in a frying pan over the kitchen fire when Mahalanobis read this problem, still stirring vegetables, Ramanujan asked Mahalanobis to take down the solution, and gave the general solution to the problem, not just the one with the given constraints.
+Ramanujan was stirring vegetables in a frying pan over the kitchen fire when Mahalanobis read this problem to him.
+After listening to this problem, still stirring vegetables, Ramanujan asked Mahalanobis to take down the solution, and gave the general solution to the problem, not just the one with the given constraints.